ansariomar/mycircuitcan/Class Notes.md

 is needed to use servo motors

 then you need to create a "handle" then you use that handle to assign the servo to a particular pin by writing assigned handle name.attach(pin #) example: myservo.attach(9); // attaches the servo to pin 9 to the servo object

+Class Notes 6/5

+A "shield" is a more stable and permanent version of a breadboard.
+Contains sockets and pins

+"Feed through headers" same as "stacking headers"

+Male headers plug into female headers